One Direction: Which Solo Single Is Best? Harry Styles, Zayn Malik, Niall Horan Or Louis Tomlinson [Opinion]

 One Direction’s solo singles are vastly different.
 Harry Styles, Zayn Malik, Niall Horan and Louis Tomlinson have all delivered some really nice solo singles.
 Liam Payne hasn’t yet released any music, but rumors abound that Liam will release his single soon.

 Zayn Malik, an R&B artist, has an album and at least three singles out by now, having left One Direction about nine months before the rest of One Direction went on hiatus.
-Zayn Malik’s debut single “Pillowtalk,” was sexy, well produced and well presented in the music video.
+Zayn Malik’s debut single “Pillowtalk” was sexy, well produced, and well presented in the music video.
 “Pillowtalk” is the obvious work of a perfectionist.

 One Direction’s Harry Styles, Niall Horan, Louis Tomlinson and Liam Payne were left with a tough act to follow when they created their debut singles and albums because Zayn Malik set the bar so high.
 It is a matter of hot debate whether Harry Styles reached that bar with “Sign of the Times.”

-While Zayn Malik already released an album, Mind of Mine last year and has several singles out, The Rest of One Direction are working on their debut solo albums.
+While Zayn Malik already released an album, Mind of Mine, last year and has several singles out, the rest of One Direction are working on their debut solo albums.
 Zayn Malik is working on his second album.
 It is certainly hard to know where these albums will go, judging from the lead singles.

-One Direction’s Harry Styles, Niall Horan, Louis Tomlinson and Liam Payne, as well as former One Direction singer Zayn Malik, are all in various stages of completing and releasing their albums.
+One Direction’s Harry Styles, Niall Horan, Louis Tomlinson and Liam Payne as well as former One Direction singer Zayn Malik are all in various stages of completing and releasing their albums.
 It will be far easier to see where each of them is coming from once fans have more songs to evaluate.

 One Direction solo singles are hard to rank really because Harry Styles, Louis Tomlinson, Niall Horan and Zayn Malik all have incredibly different styles, despite being in One Direction together.
 It would be truly hard to say anything bad about their music at all because all four boys are so talented and professional.